20 years QU-AX

 ISIS and Q-Axle

 In the past, all unicycles were equipped with a simple square axle.
-With the spread of Munis, multi-tooth axles also became more common.
-These were much more robust – and also got lighter over time.
-We have a great background in bicycles from a technical/engineering point of view – which is why we were the first to bring the ISIS system to the unicycle – and then the Q-Axle system in 2012.
-We learned from the further developments in the bicycle sector – and adapted it to the unicycle and its specific needs.
+However, with the popularity of Munis increasing, multi-tooth axles also became more common.
+These were much more robust and became lighter over time.
+Our technical and engineering background in bicycles meant that we were the first to bring the ISIS system to the unicycle, followed by the Q-Axle system in 2012.
+We have learned from further developments in the bicycle sector and adapted them to the needs of unicycles.

 New ISIS interface for municycles

-This problem was eliminated with the Q-Axle system.
-An even larger, hollow axle saves weight, brings even more stiffness – and thanks to 24 splines an even significantly larger connection surface.
-Furthermore, the cranks are now clamped to the axle – and no longer pressed.
-No matter how often cranks are changed, you will not experience considerable wear.
-One of the greatest achievements in unicycle development.
-We have never had hubs / cranks as reliable as these.
+This problem has been solved by the Q-Axle system.
+An even larger, hollow axle reduces weight and increases stiffness, and thanks to 24 splines it provides an even larger connection surface.
+Furthermore, the cranks are now clamped to the axle rather than pressed.
+No matter how often the cranks are changed, considerable wear will not be experienced.
+This is one of the greatest achievements in unicycle development.
+We have never had hubs/cranks as reliable as these.

-Here, too, we invested in a variety of lengths and variations – to offer a wide choice.
-While the choice in the ISIS range at the same time on the market is getting smaller.
+We have invested in a variety of lengths and variations to offer a wide choice.
+Meanwhile, the range of ISIS products on the market is getting smaller.

 Q-Axle logo